Juan Antonio Corbalán: Spanish junior national team

 Corbalan was a member of the Spanish junior national teams.
 He played at the 1971 FIBA European Championship for Cadets, where Spain finished in 4th place.
 He also played at the 1972 FIBA European Championship for Juniors, where Spain finished in 7th place.

 Spanish senior national team

 Corbalán was also a member of the senior Spanish national team.
 He was named the Most Valuable Player of the 1983 FIBA EuroBasket, after leading Spain to that tournament's final against Italy, by a score of 105–96.
 Spain ended up losing to Italy in the final.
 Corbalan also won the silver medal with the senior Spanish national team at the 1984 Los Angeles Summer Olympic Games.

-Corbalan also represented Spain at the following major FIBA tournaments: the 1972 FIBA European Olympic Qualifying Tournament, the 1972 FIBA Pre-Olympic Basketball Tournament, the 1972 Munich Summer Olympics, the 1974 FIBA World Championship, the 1975 FIBA EuroBasket, the 1976 FIBA Pre-Olympic Basketball Tournament, the 1977 FIBA EuroBasket, the 1979 FIBA EuroBasket, the 1980 FIBA European Olympic Qualifying Tournament, the 1980 Moscow Summer Olymppics, the 1981 FIBA EuroBasket, and the 1982 FIBA World Championship.
+Corbalán also represented Spain at the following major FIBA tournaments: the 1972 FIBA European Olympic Qualifying Tournament, the 1972 FIBA Pre-Olympic Basketball Tournament, the 1972 Munich Summer Olympics, the 1974 FIBA World Championship, the 1975 FIBA EuroBasket, the 1976 FIBA Pre-Olympic Basketball Tournament, the 1977 FIBA EuroBasket, the 1979 FIBA EuroBasket, the 1980 FIBA European Olympic Qualifying Tournament, the 1980 Moscow Summer Olymppics, the 1981 FIBA EuroBasket, and the 1982 FIBA World Championship.

+Medical career

+During his basketball activity years, Corbalán studied medicine at the Complutense University of Madrid and became a cardiologist.
+He worked as a doctor for Real Madrid F.C. and the Spain men's national basketball team.